TaewonKim-Kaist16/Capstone1_2021Spring/README.md

 Slope and distance informations are sorted from nearest line to farthest line.

-I tested it with line_detection camera(below view).
+Now, it works with top camera(front view).

 ### plane_info.msg
 This message has